 Gabrielle received both her Bachelor’s and Master’s Degree of Science in Occupational Therapy from the University of New Hampshire.
 Gaby was born and raised in New York, but after coming to New Hampshire to attend school, she decided she loved it too much to leave.
 Gaby has had experience working with children in various settings, including at a sleep away camp in Michigan, a residential school in Northern New Hampshire, as well as a sub-acute children’s hospital in Washington D.C.
 Gaby is also one of the local area providers who is certified in the Therapeutic Listening program.
 She is passionate about sensory integration and loves working in her socks.

-Lisa graduated from Merrimack College with her Bachelor’s degree in Business Management.
-She has fifteen years experience in the medical billing and insurance industry.
+Lisa graduated from Merrimack College with her degree in Business Management.
+She has twenty years experience in the medical billing and insurance industry.
 Lisa has also completed a variety of Advocacy training programs.
 Lisa has personal experience as a parent trying access quality services for her child and is passionate about helping parents maneuver the system and educate themselves on their options.
-Lisa opened Milestones Pediatric Therapy Center, LLC because she felt there was a definite need for families to have a local resource where they can obtain services for their children and feel supported.
+Lisa opened Milestones Pediatric Therapy Center, LLC because she felt there was a significant need for families to have a local resource where they can obtain services for their children and feel supported.

 Lee-Ann began her work in childhood education in 2000 and has experience working with children of all ages.
 She holds a BA in Education in K-8 and Special Education K-12 from Notre Dame College.
 Lee-Ann has taught in classrooms of 4th, 5th and 6th graders and coached sports teams.
 Currently Lee-Ann is the After School Program Director at Bedford Martial Arts Academy and she is pursuing her Masters Degree is Behavioral Intervention in Autism at the University of Massachusetts.

-Molly Jacobson, MS CF-SLP
+Molly Jacobson, MS CCC/SLP